ARM-software/acle/main/acle.md

 * If a name is not recognized the compiler should ignore it[^fmv-note-ignore].

 [^fmv-note-ignore]: The intention is to support the usecase of newer code if compiled with an older compiler.
-The compiler may provide diagnostic message and could block the compilation for example in case of `-fpendantic`.
+The compiler may provide diagnostic messages and could block the compilation (e.g. if the `-pedantic` flag is present).

 `__HAVE_FUNCTION_MULTI_VERSIONING` is defined to 1 if the versioning mechanism described in this section is supported by the